angelorozco/odin-recipes/README.md

 I'll use basic HTML elements such as paragraphs, links, images, lists, and others.

-In order to success, I should configure correctly both the webpage and the GitHub repository.
+In order to succeed, I should configure correctly both the webpage and the GitHub repository.